ray-project/ray/doc/source/rllib-concepts.rst

         # type: LocalIterator[ResultDict]
         return StandardMetricsReporting(train_op, workers, config)

+Note that here we set ``output_indexes=[1]`` for the ``Concurrently`` operator, which makes it only return results from the replay op.
 See also the `DQN implementation of replay <https://github.com/ray-project/ray/blob/master/rllib/agents/dqn/dqn.py>`__ for a complete example including the implementation of options such as *training intensity*.

 Example: Multi-agent